Technosoft2000/docker-alpine-base/README.md

 ```

 ## Additional ##
-Shell access whilst the container is running: `docker exec -it <DOCKER-IMAGE> /bin/bash`
+Shell access whilst the container is running: `docker exec -it <CONTAINER> /bin/bash`

-Upgrade to the latest version of Calibre Web: `docker restart <DOCKER-IMAGE>`
+Upgrade to the latest version of the application which runs in the container: `docker restart <CONTAINER>`

-To monitor the logs of the container in realtime: `docker logs -f <DOCKER-IMAGE>`
+To monitor the logs of the container in realtime: `docker logs -f <CONTAINER>`

+Show used base image version number of the container: `docker inspect -f '{{ index .Config.Labels "image.base.version" }}' <CONTAINER>`

 [lifecycle]: https://rawgit.com/Technosoft2000/docker-alpine-base/master/docs/docker-alpine-base-lifecycle.svg "Technosoft2000 Alpine Base image lifecycle"